eth-cscs/stackinator/docs/recipes.md

     * follows the spec for [spack package configuration](https://spack.readthedocs.io/en/latest/build_settings.html)
 * `repo`: _optional_ custom spack package definitions.
 * `extra`: _optional_ additional meta data to copy to the meta data of the stack.
-* `post.sh`: _optional_ a script to run after Spack has been executed to build the stack.
+* `post-install`: _optional_ a script to run after Spack has been executed to build the stack.

 ## Configuration